rmr282/ATM/README.md

 The data used for this experimentation can be found in the folder data.
 The code for each of the tasks described above is

+We have also provided a requirements file that can be used to create an enviroment to test the code.

+# using pip
+pip install -r requirements.txt

+# using Conda
+conda create --name <env_name> --file requirements.txt